arnaudbos/i-rant/content/loom-part-2-blocking.md

 }
 ```

-We start with initial `eta` and `wait` times at zero and no token (`null`).
+1. We start with initial `eta` and `wait` times at zero and no token (`null`).

-Then we try to get a grant from the coordinator.
+2. We try to get a grant from the coordinator.
-If the coordinator rejects us with an `Unavailable` response, we update the _eta_, _wait_ and _token_ and loop,
+3. If the coordinator rejects us with an `Unavailable` response, we update the _eta_, _wait_ and _token_ and loop;
-otherwise we can return the `Available` response.
+4. Otherwise we can return the `Available` response.

 As I said: the **easiest** implementation I could come up with.

-**Any Java developer at any level from junior to expert can understand what this does!**
+**Any Java developer from junior to expert can understand this code!**
 It is _classic_, _old_, _boring_, _imperative_ Java code which ***does the job***.

 And _easy_ is important, right?
-With this example I'm 100% confident that all of you know what the service does and
+I'm 100% confident that all of you know what the service does and how it does it.
+We
-how it does it and we can build from here with all the subsequent implementations, using different paradigms and APIs.
+can now build from here with all the subsequent implementations, using different paradigms and APIs.

-Let's now see what this code _actually_ does.
+Before that, let's now see what this code _actually_ does.

 ## Profiling